aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/cross-platform-2d-graphics/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Aspose.Drawing graphics library runs on a wide range of different platforms and relies solely on its own rendering functions, eliminating the need to install any other 3rd party components.
-To find more examples please visit the <a href="https://github.com/aspose-drawing/Aspose.Drawing-for-Java/">Aspose GitHub repository</a>.
+The Aspose.Drawing Java graphics library operates seamlessly on various platforms, relying solely on its rendering functions, eliminating the need to install any additional third-party components.
+For more examples, please visit <a href="https://github.com/aspose-drawing/Aspose.Drawing-for-Java/">Aspose.Drawing for Java GitHub repository</a>.
 </p>